 Yet another app ideal for those that are interested in shorter surveys.
 Most surveys you’ll find here are just a couple of minutes long and will pay you 10 to 20 pence.
 Although this doesn’t sound much, it soon adds up.
 You can complete surveys from the OnePoll app or the main website.

-This is another money earner that gives you the option to take surveys from the app or the main website.
+This is another money earner that allows you to take surveys from the app or the main website.
 For simple surveys, you’ll earn cash.
 But you may also be offered the chance to test products, take part in focus groups or do a bit of mystery shopping.

 Once you reach £10, you can withdraw via BACS, PayPal or bank cheque.
 You can also earn stars for completing surveys and polls as well as referring friends.
 These stars can then be exchanged for the chance to win prizes.

-Once you have enough points, you can swap them for things such as days out, toys, magazine subscriptions or even Apple Airpods.
+Once you have enough points, you can swap them for days out, toys, magazine subscriptions or even Apple Airpods.
 There are a couple of gift cards to choose from, including Netflix and Amazon.

 This app generally offers slightly longer surveys than the others on the list.
 Known as briefs, you’ll be asked your thoughts on products or services that are relevant to you.
 They’ll usually take around 10 minutes at most and will pay you £1.